marcelinollano/mentalmodels/README.md

 # Mental models

-I read ["Mental models i find repeatedly useful"](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d#.ngjmxnx5x) by the great [Gabriel Weinberg](https://twitter.com/yegg) from [DuckDuckGo](https://duckduckgo.com) and loved the post.
+I read ["Mental models i find repeatedly useful"](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d#.ngjmxnx5x) by the great [Gabriel Weinberg](https://twitter.com/yegg) from [DuckDuckGo](https://duckduckgo.com) and loved it.
+Wouldn't be pretty cool to memorize the list yourself?
-I highly recommend you read the post.
-It is awesome.

-I though it would be pretty cool to memorize the list myself, but reading the post over and over again seemed a bit boring.
-I really like using [Anki](http://ankisrs.net) (please update that icon!) to memorize new things and I though I could turn the post into an Anki deck.
+Reading the post over and over again seemed a bit boring.
+I really like using [Anki](http://ankisrs.net) (please update that icon!) to memorise new things.
+I though I could turn the post into an Anki deck.
 [Using this custom Markdown format](https://gist.github.com/marcelinollano/de710e3d3665162ac752) I produced a deck that you can use with Anki.

 <img width="634" alt="Anki" src="screen-shot.png">